 In 1933, Goebbels became Germany’s Minister of Propaganda.
 He closely followed the recommendations of Edward Bernays, “Propaganda” (1928):

-+ Establish a ministry to publicize the government’s aims and ideals, and to inform and educate the citizens about its programs and the reasons for them.
++ Establish a ministry to publicize the government’s aims and ideals and popularize its programs and the reasons for them.
 It should disseminate “enlightened expert propaganda… to focus the public mind on crucial points of policy, and regiment a vast, heterogeneous mass of voters to clear understanding and intelligent action.”

 + Dominate the communications media to marginalize any opposing view.